 Even if you get a cuddly parrot breed, you may find that it’s disinterested in snuggling.
 This will depend on:

 - How socialized the parrot is

 - If the parrot has a large enough cage and a balanced diet

 - If the parrot gets enough of your attention

 - If the parrot trusts you

-A parrot’s intelligence means it’s able to form loving, complex bonds.
-However, this also means you can’t ‘fool’ a parrot into liking you.
-Your pet may not be affectionate if it:
+A parrot’s intelligence means that it’s able to form loving, complex bonds.
+However, this also means that you can’t fool a parrot into liking you.
+Your pet parrot may not be affectionate if it: